Nirmalya Kumar: Career

-From 1991 to 1994, he was assistant professor of marketing at The Pennsylvania State University.
+From 1991 to 1994, Kumar was assistant professor of marketing at The Pennsylvania State University.
 From 1995 to 2003, he was professor of marketing at International Institute for Management Development.
 From 2003 to 2013, he was professor of marketing at London Business School.
 From 2013 to 2016, he was a member-group executive council and head of strategy at the Tata Group.
-From 2017 to now, he is the Lee Kong Chian professor of marketing at Singapore Management University and a Distinguished Fellow at INSEAD Emerging Markets Institute.
+Since 2017, Kumar has been a Lee Kong Chian professor of marketing at Singapore Management University and a Distinguished Fellow at INSEAD Emerging Markets Institute.